anyproto/docs/advanced/data-and-security/self-hosting/self-hosted.md

 # Self-hosted

 To back up your channels and data to a self-hosted network, you need to have a network configuration.
 If you don’t run your own network yet, see this [how-to guide](https://tech.anytype.io/how-to/self-hosting).
 There's also a [docker image](https://github.com/anyproto/any-sync-dockercompose) that's maintained by the team.
-One of our developers also created this video guide for anyone who want's to set up their own self-hosted network:
+One of our developers also created this video guide for anyone who wants to set up their own self-hosted network:

 {% embed url="https://drive.google.com/file/d/1PI28cosN4ad-bdgRxM2gDJRiAYw_9mW4/view?usp=drive_link" %}